Life Hacking

 Solids

-“Classic Alex” recipes – I have a few staple classic recipes, mostly for breakfast and dinner, that are quick, easy, healthy, tasty, and easy to create variety.11
+“Classic Alex” recipes – I have a few staple classic recipes, mostly for breakfast and dinner, that are quick, easy, healthy, tasty, and easy to create variety. ((A bunch of people have asked about these.
+I’m hoping to write them up in a blog post someday.))

 Other than that there’s the occasional eating out, more inspired cooking, or dinner at a friend’s place.